 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Canada and Romania are signatories to the Convention on the Transfer of Sentenced Persons (Council of Europe).
+Canada and Romania are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in Romania to request a transfer to a Canadian prison to complete a sentence.
-The transfer requires the agreement of both Canadian and Romanian authorities.
+The transfer requires the agreement of both Canadian and Romania authorities.

 It is illegal to photograph government buildings and military installations, unless prior permission has been obtained from local authorities.

 If you are a Canadian citizen, but also a citizen of Romania, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.